 The IRB review of human subjects research is the process through which Berklee ensures the safe and responsible conduct of any such research carried out on behalf of the institution.
 Researchers, whether faculty, students, or staff, are expected to submit an application for any project that constitutes human subjects research (see the IRB home page for more information).
 The steps for the application process and the necessary documentation are outlined below.

-- Complete the National Institutes for Health training course on protecting human research participants.
+- Complete the Protecting Human Research Participants online training course.
 You may complete this training module at your convenience and complete the course at your own pace.
-Remember that you must complete the course and print the certificate before you submit your IRB review application.
+Remember that you must complete the course and print the certificate before you submit your IRB application.
+As of January 2019, this course is no longer offered free of cost.
+Please email email@example.com for information about subsidizing the course fee.
 The course can be accessed here.

 - Complete and submit a Berklee IRB application.
 The application and other helpful tools can be found below.